Want another interesting year in automobiles?

 CHEVROLET MONTE CARLO: General Motors' redesigned their A-Body mid-sizes for 1968 with some of the most compelling lines for its class.
 Two years later, GM sharpened up their designs further for some of the best muscle cars ever created.
 There’s no question that the Chevrolet Chevelle SS and Buick Skylark GS embodied the spirit of 1970.
 However, another kind of mid-sized automobile began to creep into the consciousness of the American motoring public.
 The personal luxury coupe was traditionally an off-shoot of the full-sized car, but had a more focused driving environment for the non-family person.
 GM had an idea – why not create a personal luxury coupe from its A-Body chassis?
 The Pontiac Grand Prix began to downsize a bit, but it was still in flux between the Tempest and the Catalina/Bonneville.
 Chevrolet was the recipient of perhaps the best product to be built off the A-Body that was not a muscle car – the Monte Carlo.
 No one expected the Monte at all.
 Chevy folks were content with its current lineup and were never seen as luxury car buyers.
 The price was right for the new Monte, just a tad higher than a Malibu.
 It also sported some of the highlights from its Chevelle cousins in terms of performance options – including the Big Block 454 cubic-inch V8.
 For the critics who said that the personal luxury coupe was simply a fad – we had the Monte in various iterations all the way until the 2000s.
 How about that for a gamble off of the A-Body?

-MERCURY MONTEGO/CYCLONE: The new decade prompted the arrival of a new mid-size lineup for Ford and Mercury.
+FORD TORINO/FAIRLANE/FALCON/MERCURY MONTEGO/CYCLONE: The new decade prompted the arrival of a new mid-size lineup for Ford and Mercury.
 Taking a cue from GM, Ford sharpened up their mid-sized duo into a leaner, meaner car across the board.
 The design became part of a language that was shared by Fords built around the world – fastback coupes with that signature rear window cut-out and an integrated bumper/fascia design that meant business.
 The Falcon/Fairlane/Torino for 1970 yielded the bulk of the sales between the two divisions.
 However, they ended up playing catch-up to the GM A-Bodies.
 Still, there were some intriguing and rather alluring models that stood out at the Lincoln-Mercury dealer.
 The Montego sported a pronounced snout that arches back and almost around to the fender edge up front.
 The grille concaves into the recess of the openings to form an actual bumper away from the squared snout.
 In some cases, the dual headlights were hidden by a door matching the grille texture.
 On the Cyclone, a circle in the middle of the square branches off four bars going north, south, east and west.
 The Cyclone added a driving light to the grille’s mix.
 Compared to a Falcon/Fairlane/Torino, the Montego was an elegant interpretation of a mid-sized sedan – aimed squarely at the Buick Skylark.
 The Cyclone continued from the 1960s as Mercury’s answer to the muscle car boom, yet it had company – the Skylark GS.
 No amount of Ford power underneath the Mercury's hood could ever match the resonance the Buick had overall.
-Still, the Montego gave Mercury something to catch my attention…until the end of its run in 1976.
+In all, Ford and Mercury gave us some compelling mid-sized models for 1970.

 CHEVROLET CAMARO/PONTIAC FIREBIRD: No discussion on 1970 would be complete without the most dramatic automobile introduced that year – GM's second generation F-Body.
 For many American car lovers, once they set their eyes on the Challenger and Barracuda, the Camaro and Firebird simply raised the visual ante.
 There was a C3 Corvette influence on the shape of both sports coupes.
 Curves that lowered the entire profile a notch creating a visual treat.
 Everything was not designed for 1970 – rather for 1972.
 Inside, the instrument panel wrapped around you and the shifter was right where your hand needed to be.
 Vision may not be the greatest, but that would be resolved a few years down the line with a wraparound rear window.
 Under the hood was every GM engine and transmission built on the line – reserved at least one for the Corvette.
 The Firebird's Endura nose was pronounced and integrated into the new shape perfectly.
 Camaro owners had a choice of two front end treatments – regular or Rallye Sport.
 The Rallye Sport was the most impressive – a screaming eagle of a grille without any bumper blocking its beak.
 It drove better than any of its rivals – until the Datsun 240Z showed up.
 Who knew this generation would last eleven years through Federal regulations and challenges from abroad?